driftywinds/aliucord-plugins/README.md

-# aliucord-plugins
-Repo for my plugins
+# My Aliucord Essential Plugins
+- Needed a place to backup my plugins since finding them again and again is a pain
+- This way people can also access and see them